 Easy 1-pan Berbere-Spiced Lentils Stuffed Sweet Potatoes are a hearty, warming, and flavorful plant-based meal!

-Preheat oven to 425 degrees Fahrenheit and poke a few holes in the sweet potatoes with a sharp knife to allow steam to escape.
+Preheat the oven to 425 degrees Fahrenheit and poke a few holes in the sweet potatoes with a sharp knife to allow the steam to escape.

-Place the sweet potatoes directly on oven rack for 45 minutes, or until fork tender.
-(Time will vary depending on the size of the potato).
+Place the sweet potatoes directly on the oven rack for 45 minutes, or until fork-tender.
+(Time will vary depending on the size of the sweet potato).

 In the meantime, add the olive oil to a sauté pan over medium-high heat.
 Once hot, add the diced onions and red bell peppers and cook for 5 minutes until fragrant.
 Add in the minced garlic and season with the berbere spice blend and a pinch of salt.
 Stir and cook for an additional 5 minutes.

 Add the tomato sauce, water, and rinsed lentils.
 Sir and bring to a simmer, then reduce heat to low and cover.
-Cook for 15-20 minutes, or until all liquid is absorbed.
+Cook for 15-20 minutes, or until all liquid is absorbed and lentils are tender.

-Best when fresh; leftovers stored separately in the refrigerator up to 2 days.
+Best when fresh; leftovers stored separately in the refrigerator for up to 2 days.